How to Make a Simple JavaScript Quiz — SitePoint

 Displaying the Quiz Questions

-The next thing our quiz needs are some questions to display.
+The next thing our quiz needs is some questions to display.
 We’ll use object literals to represent the individual questions and an array to hold all of the questions that make up our quiz.
-Using an array will make the questions easy to iterate over.
+Using an array will make the questions easy to iterate over:

 const myQuestions = [